Alpico Kotsu 3000 Series

 Like many other similar rural railways that evolved from interurban built at the turn of the century, the Kamikochi Line of the Matsumoto Electric Railway was converted from 600v to the “standard” 1500v DC voltage in the mid-1980s.

-To replace the ageing and now-incompatible 600v stock, Matsumoto Electric Railway opted for the purchase of surplus Tokyu 5000 Series trains (a purchase made by several other railways at the time, such as Gakunan Densha and the nearby Nagano Electric Railway), wich were cheap and available in large numbers.
+To replace the ageing and now-incompatible 600v stock, Matsumoto Electric Railway opted for the purchase of surplus Tokyu 5000 Series trains (a purchase made by several other railways at the time, such as Gakunan Densha and the nearby Nagano Electric Railway) as they were cheap and available in large numbers.

-However, the 5000 Series had a rather obsolete design, dating from the early 1950s, and had several archaic fetaures such as the nose-suspended motors, single-leaf mechanical doors.
+However, the 5000 Series had a rather obsolete design, dating from the early 1950s, and had several archaic fetaures such as the nose-suspended motors and single-leaf doors.
 Thus, by the late 1990s, the Matsumoto Electric Railway set forth to acquire a fleet of new trains that could act as a more “long-term” option than the crumbling 5000s.

 The choice fell on the Keio 3000 Series, a considerable number of wich were being retired from the Inokashira Line, and many had already found a successful second-life on several rural railways, such as the Jomo Electric Railway and the Hokuriku Railway.